Saturday, April 15, 2017

 I would like to point to some very recent book-length studies that I personally have found most interesting and useful for thinking about Tibetan book culture, although they are very different from each other.
 Here you see the covers of two books that present a contrast, what perhaps we could call a scientific vs. a literary approach.
 In my view they nicely complement each other, so I warmly recommend them both.

 We might regard the two books you see below as compositions by modern Tibetans.
 The first is much recommended to everyone who reads Tibetan in case you can find it.
 It is practically an encyclopedia of Tibetan book culture.
-The second written by Kongtrul a little over a century ago is relevant for its section on the book arts, but the whole translation by Gyurmé Dorje is in itself a thing of wonder... an awesome work of translation art.
+The second written by Kongtrul a little over a century ago is relevant for its section on the book arts, but the whole translation by Gyurmé Dorje is in itself a thing of wonder... a paragon of translation art.

 Afternote (April 16, 2017):